conmeehan/conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming.md

 ---

-This tutorial outlines the basics concepts in computer science such as variables, operators, selecting/iteration, pseudo code and regular expressions.<br>
+This tutorial outlines the basics concepts in computer science such as variables, operators, selecting/iteration, pseudo code and regular expressions.<br />

 ## Learning outcomes
 * Recognise data types and variables